The Princess Without Parents

 The name sent a chill down Charlotte’s spine.

 She’d heard stories as a child.
-Tales of that serpent—how it moved without sound beneath the sands, waited for the heat of day to burn high, and then struck with impossible speed.
+Tales of that serpent, how it moved without sound beneath the sands, waited for the heat of day to burn high, and then struck with impossible speed.

 "That sounds…" She hesitated, choosing her words carefully.
 "Like a dangerous foe.
-Are you not afraid...?
-To have such an unknown enemy out there..."
+Are you not afraid?
+To have such an unknown enemy out there…"

 Charlotte’s admiration stirred again—this woman spoke like the leaders she had grown up watching.
-The kind who bore their own fear so others wouldn’t have to.
+“I’ll remember that,” she said.

 Yuli gave a slow, thoughtful nod.
-“And if your magic is anything like your mother’s… I think Peridotia has little to fear.”
+“And if your magic is anything like your mother’s, I think Peridotia has little to fear.”

-Charlotte forced a small laugh.
 "Ah… well, that remains to be seen."

 Yes, she had magic.
 She had the blessing of the forest, like other royal blood of this kingdom.

-But she carried a secret few knew—a burden that cast a long shadow over her heart.
+But she carried a secret few knew, a burden that cast a long shadow over her heart.

+The doubt coiled quietly beneath her chest.
 This conversation, this meeting, this entire performance—it was a dance she had learned well, but she could not shake the feeling that she was merely pretending.
 Pretending to be the ruler her parents had once been.
 Pretending she had all the answers.

 Still, she could not afford to falter.
-Not here.

 She lifted her chin and said, “Shall we move on to the trade negotiations?”